Your free business.com+ membership unlocks exclusive tech deals and advisor support

 • Worldpay may decline applications from high-risk merchants.

 Retail businesses conduct more transactions per day than most other companies.
 Along the way, things can go wrong, from chargebacks to inventory errors that cause frustrating stockouts.
 But a lot can go right too, like building loyalty through rewards programs and boosting sales with gift cards.
-Worldpay helps retailers manage these challenges while keeping costs low for new businesses, which is why we’ve named it our top credit card processor for retail.
+Worldpay helps retailers manage these challenges while keeping costs low for new businesses, not to mention provide powerful inventory management support through its Genius POS system.
+For these reasons, we’ve named Worldpay our top credit card processor for retail.

 9.1 / 10